MicrosoftLearning/mslearn-mlops/docs/07-deploy-monitor.md

 To monitor for drift and quality issues, Azure Machine Learning needs access to production inference data from your endpoint.

-1. In Azure Machine Learning studio, on your real-time endpoint, open the **Settings** or **Data collection** section.
+1. In Azure Machine Learning studio, go to **Endpoints** > **Real-time endpoints** and open the endpoint that you deployed from the workflow.
-1. Enable **Model data collection** for the endpoint so that inputs and outputs are stored in a workspace datastore.
-1. Save the changes.
+1. Open the **Deployments** tab and select the `blue` deployment.
+1. Confirm that model data collection is already enabled for the deployment.
+With the current `src/deploy_to_online_endpoint.py` script, the deployment is created with `model_inputs` and `model_outputs` collection enabled, so you may not see a separate **Settings** or **Data collection** tab on the endpoint itself.
+1. Use the **Test** tab to send at least one successful inference request to the endpoint.
+This generates the production input and output records that model monitoring needs.
 1. In the left navigation, go to **Monitoring** (or **Model monitoring**, depending on your workspace view).
 1. Create a new monitor and associate it with your online endpoint.
 1. Configure the monitor with settings such as:
 	- **Monitoring signals**: enable **Data drift**.
-	- **Reference data**: use the training data asset (for example, `diabetes-dev-folder`).
+	- **Reference data**: use the training data asset (for example, `diabetes-training` or `diabetes-dev-folder`).
-	- **Production data**: use the data collected from the online endpoint.
+	- **Production data**: use the input data collected from the online endpoint deployment after your test request has succeeded.
 	- **Frequency**: set a reasonable schedule (for example, daily).
 1. Save and enable the monitor.